ishakkutlu/AI-Driven-Forecasting-System/README.md

-# AI-Driven Banknote Forecasting System — Central Bank of the Republic of Türkiye
+# AI-Driven Banknote Forecasting System

+## 🔍 Overview
+Forecasting banknote demand is a critical challenge for central banks, since banknotes in circulation depend on many external and macroeconomic factors.
+Accurate forecasts are essential for monetary stability and efficient cash management.

-This repository presents the development of the Central Bank of the Republic of Türkiye’s first AI-based forecasting system—a high-impact prototype trained and validated on real-world data across 48 models to predict national and regional banknote demand.
+This system addresses the problem by combining 48 forecasting models with artificial intelligence (neural networks) and classical time series approaches.
+Developed at the Central Bank of the Republic of Türkiye, it was a high-impact prototype trained and validated on real-world national and regional data.
+The system achieved up to 99% accuracy (SMAPE), delivering strategic insights for more precise and efficient banknote allocation planning.

-This project encompasses a hybrid modeling approach combining machine learning (FNN, LSTM, TLNN) and time series analysis (SARIMA) to forecast banknote demand across six denominations and two geographic levels.
-The system achieved up to 99% accuracy (SMAPE) and supports strategic cash distribution planning.

 ## Key Highlights
 - Developed 48 models covering national and regional levels.